 In November 2018, the Company's board of directors approved a program that authorized the repurchase of up to \$25.0 million in shares of the Company's common stock.
-During the thirty-nine weeks ended November 2, 2019, the Company repurchased 82,312 shares of its common stock at an aggregate cost of \$1.6 million.
+During the twenty-six weeks ended August 3, 2019, the Company repurchased 82,312 shares of its common stock at an aggregate cost of \$1.6 million.
 This repurchase program was completed in October 2019.

 In November 2019, the Company's board of directors approved a new program that authorized the repurchase of up to \$25.0 million in shares of the Company's common stock.
-During the thirty-nine weeks ended October 31, 2020, the Company repurchased 260,254 shares of its common stock under this program at an aggregate cost of \$6.3 million.
+During the twenty-six weeks ended August 1, 2020, the Company repurchased 260,254 shares of its common stock at an aggregate cost of \$6.3 million.
 This repurchase program was completed in February 2020.

 On March 13, 2020, the Company's board of directors approved another new program that authorized the repurchase of up to \$30.0 million in shares of the Company's common stock.
-On March 23, 2020, due to the economic uncertainty stemming from the COVID-19 pandemic, the Company temporarily suspended any repurchases.
-On September 14, 2020, the Company announced the reinstatement of this program.
-During the thirteen weeks ended October 31, 2020, the Company repurchased 375,803 shares of its common stock under this program at an aggregate cost of \$9.9 million.
+Due to the current economic uncertainty stemming from the COVID-19 pandemic, the Company has temporarily suspended any repurchases as of March 23, 2020 and plans to continue to monitor the situation based on business conditions and regard for its financial liquidity needs.